nic-dgl104-winter-2024/rrj-oakintunde/Contributing.md

 ## Forked Repository link -[ Pattern Library](https://github.com/oakintunde/pattern-library/tree/oakintunde)
 ## Selected Issue 1 - Add Javascript implementation of Strategy pattern
 ## About selected Issue 1
-The GitHub issue intends to add a JavaScript implementation of the Strategy pattern in order to improve the project's usefulness.
+The GitHub issue intends to add a JavaScript implementation of the Strategy pattern to improve the project's usefulness.
 Development will be more flexible and scalable thanks to this improvement, which will also improve the maintainability and organisation of the code.
 The project may better separate its concerns and facilitate dynamic algorithm selection at runtime by applying the Strategy pattern, which will also increase its adaptability to changing requirements.

 ## Contributors
 * ting-dev-coder Ting Yu Chen